SolderedElectronics/Inkplate-documentation/source/arduino.rst

 .. image:: images/PCALvsMCP.jpg
     :width: 500

+| If you have a blue PCB, don't worry.
+It is just old color before rebranding to Soldered.
+We also maintain it.
+It comes only with MCP expanders.

 | If your Inkplate has a PCAL expander, you must use the "Soldered Inkplate ..."
 | board definition, otherwise choose the "e-radionica Inkplate ..." board in Arduino IDE.